First reported crocodile sighting around Sentosa waters; water activities suspended at 3 beaches

 "Members of the public are advised to adhere strictly to safety signages and instructions on the ground," it added.

-The public are advised to remain calm and back away slowly if they encounter a crocodile.
+The public are advised to remain calm and back away slowly if they encounter a crocodile, SDC said.

-Any sightings and encounter should be reported to NParks Animal Response Centre at 1800-476-1600.
+Any sightings and encounters should be reported to NParks Animal Response Centre on 1800-476-1600.

-While crocodiles can usually be seen sunbathing and swimming at Sungei Buloh Wetland Reserve, they have made surprise appearances at other parts of the island.
+While crocodiles can usually be seen sunbathing and swimming at Sungei Buloh Wetland Reserve, they have been known to make surprise appearances at other parts of Singapore.

 In January 2025, a crocodile was spotted swimming along and close to the edge of a canal near Yishun Dam.